DevL/Intermediate4/concepts/02_refactor_for_readability.md

 * extract/introduce function/method
 * replace primitive with object
     * e.g. instead of passing around an `int` denoting a monetary value in cents, we create and use a `Money` class.

+## A few words of caution

+* Duplication is far cheaper than the wrong abstraction – wait for a while before deduplicating your code.

 ## Exercises